shijiegu/shijiegu.github.io/_posts/2025-10-18-ChangeOfMind.markdown

   <figcaption> The experimental arena looks like this.
 There are 4 outer arms and a home arm each leading to a milk port.
 Rats were placed in the maze and a camera in the room  captured their location. </figcaption>
 </figure>

 Initially, I trained them to alternate between going back to home and outer arm milk locations.
 Once they had learned to alternate home vs outer arms, I upgraded the milk delivery pattern to be: Home - Well3 - Home - Well4 - Home - Well2 - Home - Well1 - Home - Well3, in a continuous loop.
-Of course they are not aware of this pattern initially, but after 2 weeks of hanging out in this maze, they all figured it out.
+Of course they are not aware of this pattern initially, but after 2 weeks of hanging out in this maze, they all figured it out as their running patterns predominantly match this pattern, without redunduncy of other well visits outside of this pattern.
 Their motivation to find this pattern could be to maximize the milk they get.
 The initial plan of my PhD study is to use this dataset to study how the brain extracts patterns from memories.
 See more in [this](https://shijiegu.github.io/jekyll/update/2025/10/25/ripple.html) blog post.

 ### Rats show “change-of-mind” behavior